-While the couple sought medical care from CHOP, they hoped they would be able to stay close to home for follow-up care the delivery of Adam.
+While the couple sought medical care from CHOP, they hoped they would be able to stay close to home for delivery and follow-up care after Adam was born.
 The original plan was that if Rachel reached the 32-week point, she would deliver in Indiana.
-However, at 36 weeks, her doctor recommended that Rachel return to Philadelphia – and The Children’s Hospital of Philadelphia.
+However, at 36 weeks, her doctor recommended that Rachel return to Philadelphia — and The Children’s Hospital of Philadelphia.

-Adam was born on July 15, 2002, by Caesarian section at 39 weeks and underwent an ex utero intrapartum therapy (EXIT) procedure.
-During the EXIT procedure, the baby is delivered through an abdominal incision, but remains connected to the umbilical cord to allow the baby to maintain placental support.
+Adam was born on July 15, 2002 at 39 weeks.
+He underwent an ex utero intrapartum therapy (EXIT) procedure, where he was delivered through an abdominal incision, but remained connected to the umbilical cord to maintain placental support.

-Dr. N. Scott Adzick surgically removed the mass before cutting the cord.
+N. Scott Adzick, MD, surgically removed the mass before cutting the cord.

 Although the cyst was “the size of an orange," and had pushed his heart almost under his arm, Adam came through the surgery well.
 In fact, he didn’t even need ECMO (extracorporeal membrane oxygenation), the temporary heart-lung bypass machine that many infants who have this type of surgery require to help them survive while they recover.

-Adam was placed on a ventilator in the Newborn/Infant Center for almost four weeks, and was released on August 27.
+Adam was placed on a ventilator in the Newborn/Infant Intensive Care Unit (N/IICU) for almost four weeks, and was sent home on Aug.
+27.

 “I really believe it was the fact we came to Philly that everything went so well,” says Rachel, noting that none of the doctors she saw in Indiana were familiar with CCAM.